saeedghoorchian/Learning-to-Actively-Learn/README.md

 # Learning to Actively Learn

-This repository becomes updated over time...
+This repository becomes updated over time.